 Mental health support with trained counsellors is available over the phone, online or via telephone support services.
-The Victorian State Government website lists a number of tips and resources on its website: https://www.coronavirus.vic.gov.au/mental-health-resources-coronavirus-covid-19
+The Victorian State Government website lists a number of tips and resources that are available.

-Here are a few contact numbers and website addresses to help:
+Here are some useful contact numbers and websites to consider:

 - Beyond Blue: 1300 224 636, beyondblue.org.au